 Specifically, the following two scaling relations are generally adopted:

 where $L_\mathrm{ref}$ refers to the reference luminosity of a galaxy at the cluster redshift.
-The quantities $\sigma_{\rm v}^\mathrm{ref}$ and $r_{\rm cut}^\mathrm{ref}$ are optimized in the lens modeling and $\alpha$ and $\beta$ represent the slopes of these scaling relations, respectively.
-The slope of the total mass-to-light ratio is then obtained as $\beta +2\alpha -1$.
-The choice of the values of the two slopes will then determine whether the cluster members have total mass-to-light ratios that are constant or that increase with their luminosity.
+The quantities $\sigma_{\rm v}^\mathrm{ref}$ and $r_{\rm cut}^\mathrm{ref}$ were optimized in the lens modeling, and $\alpha$ and $\beta$ represent the slopes of these scaling relations, respectively.
+The slope of the total mass-to-light ratio was then obtained as $\beta +2\alpha -1$.
+The values chosen for the two slopes then determine whether the cluster members have total mass-to-light ratios that are constant or that increase with their luminosity.

 \paragraph*{Free-form and hybrid models.} In contrast to parametric methods, where the mass distribution of the lens is constructed as a sum of analytic halos, whose positions and properties are usually guided by the visible components, the free-form method models the lens by dividing the lens plane into $N_{\rm c}$ small cells without such informed priors.
 The deflection field $\vec{\alpha}(\vec{\theta})$ is evaluated at the position $\vec{\theta}$ by summing the contributions from all $N_{\rm c}$ cells as follows: